 However, Ark et al. (2008) assert that differences between the E-15 and the US can be explained by greater adoption of information and communication technologies and more rapid productivity in the EU-15 and the US.

 Figure 3- GDP per capita in EU-15 (1950-2012) (Source; Balcerowicz, 2013)

-The overall picture obtained from the analysis of the time period 1980-2007 is also important for showing differences among the EU-15 countries.
+The overall picture obtained from the analysis of the period 1980-2007 is also important for showing differences among the EU-15 countries.
 Different countries were known to display different growth performances during 1980-2007, with each of the EU-15 countries displaying different growth rates over time.

 Each of the 15 countries can be categorized using ‘growth episodes’ divided between accelerations and slowdowns, as seen in Table 1.
-Each country that is either seeing an acceleration or slowdown is affected by factors of changes in systematic forces generally changing the institutional framework; the fiscal stance; the age structure of the population; and strong shocks, with persistent and strong accelerations of public and private spending driven by strong capital inflows and excessive growth of credit (Balcerowicz, 2013).
+Each country that is either seeing an acceleration or deceleration is affected by factors of changes in systematic forces generally changing the institutional framework; the fiscal stance; the age structure of the population; and strong shocks, with persistent and strong accelerations of public and private spending driven by strong capital inflows and excessive growth of credit (Balcerowicz, 2013).

 On the other hand, Balcerowicz (2013) describes accelerations as the periods when GDP per capita in a given country grew 0.5 percentage points faster than in the US for five years consecutively or longer.

-Based on the study (Mason, 1988), empirical evidence supports domestic savings as a major investment source.
+Based on the study (Mason, 1988), empirical evidence supports domestic savings as a significant investment source.
 Based on comparisons between countries in the EU-15, a correlation is revealed between the gross domestic savings ratio, the gross domestic investment ratio of 0.064, and the slope of corresponding regression being the value of 0.63.